-The Post-2020 Partnership, a unique coalition represented by some of the largest conservation and development organisations, along with philanthropic foundations, UN agencies, and representatives from Indigenous Peoples, local communities, youth, and the private sector has now started planning for the Post-2020 Pavilion at IUCN WCC, to be held in Marseille on September 3 to 11, 2021.
+The Post-2020 Partnership, a unique coalition represented by some of the largest conservation and development organisations, along with philanthropic foundations, UN agencies, and representatives from Indigenous Peoples, local communities, youth, and the private sector has ended its week of fruitful and highly-attended sessions at IUCN World Conservation Congress

-This Pavilion will be one of the few large pavilions and the only one focused entirely on the Post-2020 Global Biodiversity Framework (GBF) negotiations.
-The aim is to create a programme that can respond rapidly to OEWG-3 outcomes.
-Furthermore, the main focus will be prioritizing the convergence of partners in driving high ambition at CBD COP-15 through the coordination of advocacy outputs.
-The Partners will also play a critical role in mobilising civil society engagement within their respective constituencies.
+This Pavilion was one of the few large pavilions and the only one focused entirely on the Post-2020 Global Biodiversity Framework (GBF) negotiations.
+The aim was to create a programme that can respond rapidly to OEWG-3 outcomes.
+Furthermore, the main focus was prioritizing the convergence of partners in driving high ambition at CBD COP-15 through the coordination of advocacy outputs.
+The Partners also played a critical role in mobilizing civil society engagement within their respective constituencies.

 Why do we need a Post-2020 Pavilion?

-The Pavilion’s six-days programme is designed to mobilise pressure for high ambition in the GBF negotiations and to accelerate “transformative change towards an equitable, nature-positive, climate-neutral future for all” says Johannah.
-By drawing on the unique expertise of the diverse partnership, the Pavilion’s programme will generate deeper thinking and concrete recommendations to equip CBD negotiators to advocate for the highest ambition at COP-15, where the Post-2020 GBF will be adopted.
-The Open-Ended Working Group (OEWG3) will actually finish its final deliberations on the day that the Pavilion starts, so the Pavilion programme will be designed to enable a rapid-fire response to OEWG.
+The Pavilion’s six-days programme was designed to mobilise pressure for high ambition in the GBF negotiations and to accelerate “transformative change towards an equitable, nature-positive, climate-neutral future for all” says Johannah.
+By drawing on the unique expertise of the diverse partnership, the Pavilion’s programme generated deeper thinking and concrete recommendations to equip CBD negotiators to advocate for the highest ambition at COP-15, where the Post-2020 GBF will be adopted.
+The Open-Ended Working Group (OEWG3) actually finished its final deliberations on the day that the Pavilion started, so the Pavilion programme was be designed to enable a rapid-fire response to OEWG.

 “This is especially key because despite important initiatives such as the Leaders’ Pledge for Nature, signed by over 80 world leaders, many of the fundamental issues related to the transformative change agenda, namely direct and indirect drivers of loss, rights-based approaches, recognition of the rights of Indigenous Peoples and Local Communities (IPLC), failure of market-based and voluntary approaches, linkages between nature loss and human health and the cost of inaction, among others, continue to be deeply contentious and far from resolution.” says Johannah.